RickYoon/solana_DN_agent/README.md

 ## 📄 License

-Copyright © 2024 Linkrypto.
+Copyright © 2024 FISTACK.
 All rights reserved.

-This project is proprietary software and all rights are reserved by Linkrypto.
+This project is proprietary software and all rights are reserved by FISTACK.
 Commercial use and redistribution are prohibited.